getItemFromBlock/AM64DS_DeSmuME/README.md

 At this point, you likely want to switch the other controls to use the same controller as the analog stick.
 This can be done in Config -> Control Config.
 If you've already configured the controls how you want, you can skip this step.

-**Note:** The D-Pad is used to rotate the camera (in Standard Mode), so it's recommended to not map the D-Pad to the same analog stick configured in the GBA-slot window.
-You can map the D-Pad to another analog stick, such as the right analog stick, if you want to control the camera with it.

 ### Apply the game patch (cheat code or IPS patch)

 You need to patch the game to read the analog stick values from the emulator.
 There are two ways of doing this: Applying a ROM patch or using a cheat code.